What is cancer?

 Cancer begins when cells in a part of the body start to grow out of control.
 There are many kinds of cancer, but they all start because of this out-of-control growth of abnormal cells.

-When cancer cells get into the bloodstream or lymph vessels, they can travel to other parts of the body.
-There they begin to grow and form new tumors that replace normal tissue.
-This process is called metastasis (muh-tas-tuh-sis).
+Sometimes cancer cells spread to other parts of the body.
+There they begin to grow and form new tumors.
+This process is called metastasis.

-No matter where a cancer may spread, it is always named for the place where it started.
-For instance, breast cancer that has spread to the liver is still called breast cancer, not liver cancer.
-Likewise, prostate cancer that has spread to the bone is called metastatic prostate cancer, not bone cancer.
+No matter where a cancer spreads, it is named (and treated) based on the place where it started.
+For instance, prostate cancer that has spread to the bones is still prostate cancer, not bone cancer.

 Different types of cancer can behave very differently.
-For example, lung cancer and breast cancer are very different diseases.
 They grow at different rates and respond to different treatments.
 That is why people with cancer need treatment that is aimed at their own kind of cancer.